-I created a bit of a ruckus and lost a little oxygen in the process.
-I speak with a one-of-a-kind accent commonly called a speech impediment.
-As a kid, I also had substantial coordination differences.
-In seventh grade, I actually threw a shot put backwards during a track meet, (true story).
+At birth, I created a bit of a ruckus and lost oxygen in the process.
+As I grew, I developed a one-of-a-kind accent commonly called a speech impediment.
+Also as a kid, I had substantial coordination difficulties.
+For instance, in seventh grade, I actually threw a shot put backwards during a track meet!

 I spent much of my life strongly disliking not being “normal.”
 At least I accomplished a good deal while feeling badly about myself, although, I wouldn’t recommend this type of motivation.
 I graduated college with a double major in English and Social Work.
 I earned a Master of Fine Arts in Poetry.
 And, for ten years, I worked for an organization that served people with developmental disabilities.
 This was an extremely rewarding job.
 On a daily basis, I was seeing the best in other people.
 Unfortunately, I was still often seeing the worst in myself.

 What I discovered from this extensive research project in self-loathing is that constant self-criticism is draining and destructive.
 About seven years ago, desperate for a change, I went to a yoga class and then another and another and then lots more.
 I began to fall in love with my body and my voice.
 This love was definitely not love at first sight.
 My love for myself blossomed slowly as I engaged in more and more activities that brought me joy.
 By treating myself with love, I finally realized the freedom we all have–the freedom to love ourselves, imperfections and all.

 Now I can proudly say: I love my voice.
 I love my coordination.
 I love me.